zkrising/Tachi/docs/docs/game-support/index.md

 ## How do I write support for a game?

-Adding support for a game requires configuration in three places and a loading of `database-seeds`.
+Adding support for a game requires configuration in three places and a loading of `seeds`.

 You will need to: